 Can you give your dog the flu, or catch it from him?
 No way.
 But dogs can become infected with their own strain of canine influenza.
 With much attention on the tough human flu season, it's a good time to talk about the differences, and similarities, between human and canine influenza.

 What is Dog Flu?

-Canine Influenza, also known as H3N8, is a relatively new dog virus identified in 2004.The disease mutated from a strain of the equine influenza virus and was first detected in racing greyhounds.
-Canine influenza has migrated across the country, with heavy reports in recent years in New York, New Jersey, Florida and Colorado.
+Canine Influenza, also known as H3N8, was identified in 2004.The disease mutated from a strain of the equine influenza virus and was first detected in racing greyhounds.
+Canine influenza migrated across the country, with heavy reports in New York, New Jersey, Florida and Colorado.
 However, some areas of the country have yet to report a single case of canine influenza.